 "Standards Conversion Lag" is an artifact generated by converting a segment of video from one frame rate to another.

 Standards Conversion Lag impacts the Technical Quality of the Asset.
-Customer experience is negatively impacted by the poor quality conversion, which may be introducing additional artifacts such as ghosting, warping, or blurring.
+Member experience is negatively impacted by the poor quality conversion, which may be introducing additional artifacts such as ghosting, warping, or blurring.
 An element derived from this mezzanine will produce poor or unusable quality, and possibly introduce further artifacts.

 Artifacts exist in both frame by frame and full speed playback; it contains a non I-Frame cadence and interlacing is clearly noticeable.